 c.
 Social Integration

 Spanish holds significance beyond being just a language.
-It serves as an important means of preserving the identity and cultural heritage of the Hispanic community, becoming a key element of social integration and multicultural coexistence.
+It serves as an important means of preserving the identity and cultural heritage of the Hispanic community, becoming a key element in social integration and multicultural coexistence.